 III.
-Structure of the Paper (6 marks):
+Structure of the Paper (10 marks):

 - a.
 The tone or style of the paper is appropriate to an academic audience.
 (1)

 - b.
 Paragraphs form units of thought, include a topic sentence and details that support the topic sentence.
 There are smooth transitions between paragraphs.
 (1)

 - c.
-APA format (4 marks) is followed for:
+APA (5th ed.) format (4 marks) is followed for:

 - Title page

+- Margins, header, spacing and indentations

-- Header
+- Headings

-- Citation of references (in text, personal communications, quotes)

 - Reference list

-- Margins, spacing and indentations

-- Headings